ankitects/faqs/src/the-2021-scheduler.md

 ### Daily limits

-Previously each deck's limit was limited by the its parent limits, grandparent limits, and so on.
+Previously each deck's limit was limited by its parent limits, grandparent limits, and so on.
 This has been simplified to the following:

 - Each deck's limit controls how many cards from that specific deck can be used.